 Normal and High Impedance Gear

-Conversely, the mids and top-end of the Opus#3 sound a little more open now and spacious.
-Instrumental timbre is thicker sounding on the R6 by comparison with the Opus#3 a bit more neutral by comparison.
+Conversely, the mids and top-end of Opus#3 sound a little more open now and spacious.
+The instrumental timbre is thicker sounding on the R6 by comparison with the Opus#3 a bit more neutral in comparison.

 Treble on the Opus#3 is a touch more neutral in positioning and a little airier sounding than the R6 this time around.
 The R6 gains a bit of body for a more natural treble sound but it also gets a bit more relaxed than with low-impedance IEMs.

 The R6 is a truly excellent digital media player with an insane price for the features and hardware inside.
 I have been saying this all year and the R6 really caps off what I think is a stellar year for getting the price to performance ratio just right in the sub-$1000 category.

 As IEMs and headphones continually challenge us in terms of value the DAP market has taken up the cudgels and there is no finer example than the R6 right now.
 I spoke highly of the DX200 in terms of its price point and what it offers and I think in some ways the R6 offers a lot more.